backdrop-contrib/webform/README.txt

 Translation
 -----------
-Spanish translation is made by Sergio González González.
+Spanish translation is made by Sergio Gonzalez.

 Todo:
 -----